fac-members/fac-slides/src/slides/tfb-showcase.md

 ---

-The experience has provided valuable real-world experience for our developers while they seek full-time employment.
+The programme has provided valuable real-world experience for our developers while they seek full-time employment.

 ---